-Fig. 7.
-Joint pdfs of daily OLR (abscissa) and absolute vorticity, $\zeta$ (ordinate).
-The columns are for the Latitude Circle (LC), the Western Hemisphere (WH) and the Eastern Hemisphere (EH), and the rows are for 5°S, 10°S, 15°S, 20°S. The horizontal red lines in each panel indicate the value of the Coriolis parameter at the central latitude.
-The conventions and details are as in Fig.5.
+FIG. 8.
+Joint pdfs of daily V (abscissa) and absolute vorticity $\zeta$ (ordinate).
+The columns are for the LC, WH, and EH, and the rows are for 5°, 10°, 15°, and 20°S. The data for the two variables are taken from the values at the same grid point and time.
+The black dots joined by a line indicate the average value of $\zeta$ for each V bin.
+In each panel, the horizontal red line indicates the value of the Coriolis parameter at the central latitude.
+The other conventions and details are as in Fig. 5.

-In Figs. 5-7, the difference between the WH and EH average values of OLR, V, UV and $\varsigma$ (black crosses) is consistent with deep convection and strong southward flow occurring together primarily in certain longitudinal regions.
-It is also consistent with the importance of the stationary eddy fluxes of momentum and vorticity.
-The behaviour of the average values of V, UV and $\varsigma$ as a function of OLR (black dots joined by lines) in Figs. 5-7, particularly for EH, are consistent with deep convection and strong southward flow occurring together primarily at certain times, and with the importance of the transient eddy fluxes.
+momentum and vorticity.
+The behavior of the average values of V, UV, and $\zeta$ as a function of OLR (black dots joined by lines) in Figs. 5-7, particularly for EH, are consistent with deep convection and strong southward flow occurring together primarily at certain times, and with the importance of the transient eddy fluxes.

-Motivated by the requirement that the magnitude of the absolute vorticity flux, $V\zeta$ , be small, the final joint pdf to be considered in this Section is for V (abscissa) and absolute vorticity, $\varsigma$ (ordinate) evaluated in the same boxes and at the same time.
-The daily average values of the two variables are recorded at every 1° grid-point in longitude and latitude and accumulated over the specified region.
-The resulting joint pdfs, shown in Fig. 8, have a similar structure to those given in Fig. 7 for OLR and $\varsigma$ .
-Considering first the LC pdf, (column 1), for positive and small negative values of V there are a wide range of $\varsigma$ values, generally from slightly positive to slightly more negative than the local Coriolis parameter (indicated by horizontal red lines).
-For negative V, the ranges of $\varsigma$ values are generally narrower and for larger amplitudes in V become increasingly centred around smaller magnitudes in $\varsigma$ .
-For 5°S the central magnitudes for large negative V are very close to zero, and they are close to zero at both 10°S and 15°S.
+Motivated by the requirement that the magnitude of the absolute vorticity flux, $V\zeta$ , be small, the final joint pdf to be considered in this section is for V (abscissa) and absolute vorticity $\zeta$ (ordinate) evaluated in the same boxes and at the same time.
+The daily average values of the two variables are recorded at every 1° grid point in longitude and latitude and accumulated over the specified region.
+The resulting joint pdfs, shown in Fig. 8, have a similar structure to those given in Fig. 7 for OLR and $\zeta$ .
+Considering first the LC pdf, (column 1), for positive and small negative values of V there are a wide range of $\zeta$ values, generally from slightly positive to slightly more negative than the local Coriolis parameter (indicated by horizontal red lines).
+For negative V, the ranges of $\zeta$ values are generally narrower and for larger amplitudes in V become increasingly centered around smaller magnitudes in $\zeta$ .
+For 5°S the central magnitudes for large negative V are very close to zero, and they are close to zero at both 10° and 15°S.